 Often overlooked, I can bet my bottom dollar that a large amount of lawn problems have been caused by lack of aeration – including bare patches and weed infestation.

-Overrun with lawn dandelions?
 You need to aerate.

-To find out if your lawn needs aerating, you should use the pen test.
+To find out if your lawn needs aerating, you should try the pen test.
 Simply take a pen or pencil (that you don’t mind getting dirty) and stick it into your lawn.
 A screwdriver also works just as well.

 If it goes in silky smooth – you should be okay.
 If you meet any kind of resistance at all – you need to aerate.